Eddie Albert

+He starred as Oliver Wendell Douglas in the television sitcom Green Acres from 1965 to 1971 and Return to Green Acres (1990).
+He also played Frank MacBride in the crime drama series Switch from 1975 to 1978.
+He also acted in Falcon Crest, The Carol Burnett Show and Columbo.

 Early life

 Edward Albert Heimberger was born in Rock Island, Illinois, on April 22, 1906, the eldest of the five children of Frank Daniel Heimberger, a real estate agent, and his wife, Julia Jones.
 His year of birth is often given as 1908, but this is incorrect.
 His parents were not married when Albert was born, and his mother altered his birth certificate after her marriage.

 When he was one year old, his family moved to Minneapolis, Minnesota.
 Young Edward secured his first job as a newspaper boy when he was only six.
-During World War I, his German name led to taunts as "the enemy" by his classmates.
+During World War I, his German surname led to taunts as "the enemy" by his classmates.
 He studied at Central High School in Minneapolis and joined the drama club.
 His schoolmate Harriet Lake (later known as actress Ann Sothern) graduated in the same class.
 Finishing high school in 1926, he entered the University of Minnesota, where he majored in business.
+When he graduated, Albert embarked on a business career.
+However, the stock market crash in 1929 left him essentially unemployed.
+He then took odd jobs, working as a trapeze performer, an insurance salesman, and a nightclub singer.
+Albert stopped using his last name professionally because it invariably was mispronounced as "Hamburger".